Man as a threefold being

 Schema FMC00.256 illustrates the three groups of zodiacal influences on Man (see lecture extract below).
 Compare with FMC00.257, see also Discussion area.

-FMC00.281 shows the various cosmic influences of Earth and the elemental world, the planetary spheres, and the fixed stars.
+FMC00.260B shows the four groups of cosmic spiritual influences of Earth and the elemental world, the planetary spheres, and the fixed stars.

 Schema FMC00.280 below depicts threefold Man with illustrations by Robert Fludd (1619).